 Training.
 Employees who routinely interact with the public, such as staff in Public Affairs and Regional Programs, will be provided with written information on the scope and nature of available or planned language assistance services.
 The Office of Human Resources will strive to develop and incorporate new employee orientation and/or training programs, and information on the nature and scope of language assistance services.

 Monitoring Services.
 This language assistance plan will be periodically reassessed to ensure that the scope and nature of language assistance services provided under the plan reflect updated information on relevant LEP populations, their language assistance needs, and their experience under this plan.

 The Commission monitors its LEP policies and practices to ensure that they continue to be effective.
-The Commission will periodically re-evaluate the language needs of LEP individuals to determine shifts in the non-English-speaking demands.
-The Commission will track LEP workload data on an ongoing basis to ascertain needs and allocate resources accordingly.
-These data will be incorporated into the agency’s budget estimate plan submitted to OMB annually.
+The Commission will aim to periodically re-evaluate the language needs of LEP individuals to determine possible assistance for non-English-speaking communities.
+To help best re-evaluate these needs the Commission will consider: conducting an inventory of frequently encountered languages, identifying primary channels of communications for LEP community members, reviewing Agency programs and activities for language accessibility, and consulting with outside stakeholders.
+The Commission will make its best effort to track LEP workload data on an ongoing basis to ascertain needs and allocate resources accordingly.
+This data will be incorporated into the agency’s budget estimate plan submitted to OMB annually, as necessary.

 Funding.
 Execution of the commitments in this plan will depend on the level of Commission resources and the relative costs that would be imposed on the Commission.
 The Commission will explore, on an ongoing basis, the most cost-effective means of delivering competent and accurate language services before limiting services due to resource limitations.